cysouw/diathesis/text/c11_infinitive.md

 ### [ –N | NA ] *lehren + Infinitiv* Assistive {#sec:infinitive-lehren}

 The verb *lehren* 'to teach' can be used as a light verb with infinitive.
 The construction induces a novative diathesis in which a new role ('the teacher') is introduced as a nominative and the erstwhile nominative is demoted to accusative [@next a,b].
 Atypically for a light-verb construction, the meaning of the light verb *lehren* remains completely transparently related to the full verb with the meaning 'to teach'.
-There is an alternative construction with *zu‑Infinitive* (see [@sec:zuinfinitive-grammaticalisation]) that appears to have a highly similar meaning.
+There is an alternative construction with *zu‑Infinitiv* (see [@sec:zuinfinitive-grammaticalisation]) that appears to have a highly similar meaning.
 More research is needed to elucidate any difference between these two constructions [@next b,c].
-The *lehren + Infinitive* diathesis does not invoke the IPP *Ersatzinfinitiv* [@next d].
+The *lehren + Infinitiv* diathesis does not invoke the IPP *Ersatzinfinitiv* [@next d].

 ::: ex
 a.
 Der Junge schwimmt.